-We have to find a healthy place to let Jesus’ transform our pain into healing.We have to find a healthy place to let Jesus’ transform our pain into healing. - John Mark Comer Click To Tweet
+We must find a healthy place to let Jesus transform our pain into healing.We must find a healthy place to let Jesus transform our pain into healing. - John Mark Comer Click To Tweet

 Either way, we will allow the enemy to write us out of the story God has for us and the future of his Church.

 3. Find comfort in God through prayer

 We need an outlet to discharge our pain and anger.
 One safe outlet is our fellow pastors or leadership team.
 So, transference meetings, you’re welcome.